-EXPIRED - Free E-Book for 48 Hours: Solving Tough Problems
+EXPIRED - Free E-Book for 48 Hours: The Seven Paths

 Every two weeks, the BK Communique e-newsletter announces a free e-book from Berrett-Koehler.
 It is available for 48 hours from the time the BK Communique is published on Thursday.
 Thereafter, the free link is removed and you are directed to the standard-price e-book page.
 (Sorry, folks!)
 This e-book is provided exclusively to subscribers of the BK Communique, to which you can sign up here for free.

-Although the promotion is over, you can still purchase the paperback or e-book by clicking on the book cover below:
+Although the promotion is over, you can still purchase the hardcover, paperback, or PDF e-book by clicking the cover below (30% discount on e-book by using DC30 promo code in during checkout).

 About the Book